Draycia/RobCoUOS/README.md

  - Logon with username/password
  - Go through the hacking sequence and minigame

+It is advised that you type everything in caps.

 Default username is `admin` and password is `BURIED`.

 To start the hacking minigame you need to go through the necessary command sequence.